SoftUni-Internal/interactive-content/EN/01-Exam/02-Mu-Online.md

 rat 10\|bat 20\|cat 30\|dog 39
 [/input]
 [output]
-You slew rat.
+You have slayed a rat.
-You slew bat.
+You have slayed a bat.
-You slew cat.
+You have slayed a cat.
-You slew dog.
+You have slayed a dog.
 You've made it!
 Bitcoins: 0
 Health: 1